A male student plays the saxophone.

 4. Statement of Purpose.
 This one-page essay should describe why you are interested in the desired degree program and Belmont University, and address your personal and professional career goals.

 All applicants are required to audition for the School of Music.
-The audition day will consist of a live audition and interview with our performance faculty and an informational meeting.
-The information session will also allow time for questions from attendees.
+The audition day will consist of a live audition and interview with our faculty.
+The interview will also allow time for questions from attendees.

 Audition Requirements:

-1. Perform one (1) significant work on the auditionee’s primary instrument from the standard classical repertoire (i.e.: a concerto movement, sonata movement, or solo de concours).
+1. Perform one (1) significant work on the applicant's primary instrument from the standard classical repertoire (i.e.: a concerto movement, sonata movement, or solo de concours).

 All scholarships will be distributed based on the strength of the audition.
 All applicants are considered for scholarships.